 - Proof of payment of premium has to be furnished, in order to avail the tax benefit.

-Medical emergencies can strike a person any time anywhere.
-This is why you need health insurance policies to secure yourself and your dependants against illnesses and provide financial protection when treatment is required.
-A health insurance policy can provide a cover for hospitalization expenses related to accident and sickness.
-Moreover, with its cashless network of hospitals, you are ensured of immediate treatment without having to pay more out-of-pocket expenses.
+Medical emergencies can strike you any time & anywhere.
+Thus, you need health insurance policies to secure yourself and your dependents in case of medical emergencies and provide financial protection when treatment is required.
+Moreover, with cashless network of hospitals, you are ensured of immediate treatment without having to pay more out of your pockets.

-Health insurance, also known as mediclaim, is not a luxury any more.
-It is a necessity for families that want to ensure that they get quality health care when needed.
 To promote health insurance in India, the government has introduced tax benefits on health insurance.
-To save tax and avail various benefits of medical insurance, it is advisable for families to incorporate a health plan in the financial plan.
+To save tax and avail various benefits of medical insurance, it is advisable for families to incorporate a health plan in their financial plan.